osercinoglu/grinn/source/docs/_build/html/_sources/tutorial.rst.txt

 Dependencies
 ------------

-gRINN was designed to work with NAMD or GROMACS-generated MD simulation trajectories, hence topology, structure and trajectory files are expected.
-Moreover, the tool *interoperates* with NAMD or GROMACS -depending on which type of input data you give as input-, so you will need to provide the location of the NAMD or GROMACS(gmx) executable you've used for simulation prior to the start of calculation.
+gRINN was designed to work with NAMD or GROMACS-generated MD simulation trajectories, hence *topology*, *structure* and *trajectory* files are expected.

+Moreover, the tool interoperates with NAMD or GROMACS -depending on which type of input data you give as input-, so you will need to provide the *location of the NAMD or GROMACS(gmx) executable* you've used for MD simulation prior to the start of calculation.

 Since you're interested in using this tool, you're probably already a user of either NAMD or GROMACS; however, if the executable is for some reason not installed/located on your system or if you're just interested in trying out the tool, you should obtain and install them from the respective developers as we can't distribute them ourselves.